ProtonMail/proton-bridge/README.md

 More details [on the public website](https://protonmail.com/import-export).

+## Launchers
+Launchers are binaries used to run the ProtonMail Bridge or Import-Export apps.

+Official distributions of the ProtonMail Bridge and Import-Export apps contain both a launcher and the app itself.
+The launcher is installed in a protected area of the system (i.e. an area accessible only with admin privileges) and is used to run the app.
+The launcher ensures that nobody tampered with the app's files by verifying their signature using a hardcoded public key.
+App files are placed in regular userspace and are signed by Proton's private key.
+This feature enables the app to securely update itself automatically without asking the user for a password.

 ## Keychain
 You need to have a keychain in order to run the ProtonMail Bridge.
 On Mac or Windows, Bridge uses native credential managers.
 On Linux, use